skymantle-tech/skymantle-mock-data-forge/README.md

 A query is made up of an operator and 1 or more condition key/value pairs.
 Supported operators are:

- - StringEquals - the value for the tag must match exactly to one of the items in the tag
+ - StringEquals - the value for the tag must match exactly to one of the items in thes specified tag
- - StringLike - the value must be contained in on of the items in the tag
+ - StringLike - the value must be contained in on of the items in the specified tag

  It's also possible to use both operators in the query.
-All operations of the query are limited to `AND` queries.
+When dealing with multiple contitions and/or operators, queries are limited to logical `AND` queries.

  ### Examples